How Much to Tip Movers

 - Helping with assembly and set-up of furniture

 How much should you tip long-distance movers?

 Long-distance moves may involve different crews — one at your old home and one at the new one.
 The only common person may be the truck driver.
 In these cases, it is acceptable to tip each crew member at the rates given above.

 If you want to tip your movers based on a percentage of the total bill, the tip for a long-distance move may break the bank.
 Moving costs can easily reach $4,000-5,000 for a long move.
 It is probably best to stick to an hourly tip based on the size of the crew at each end of your move.

 Remember that tipping movers is not mandatory.
 It may be customary and polite, but if you have a bad experience, there’s nothing wrong with not tipping.

-You can consider not tipping if the movers:
+You can consider adjusting how much to tip movers or not tipping if they: